lawrenceevalyn/THE-DISS/README.md

 * Figure out what question the field of literary study is trying to answer, exactly
 * Just throw all my research ideas into this one repo, and figure out later how it connects

+# Writing workflow
+* Literally every idea I have for “research”, of any kind, goes in the monster scrivener doc.
+One snippet per “thought.”
+* Let it all accumulate into groupings organically.
+Don't try to organize too soon.
+* Don't create empty spaces for thoughts to go in the future.
+(Add research questions and hypotheses instead.)

+# Next-do: migrate thoughts from research log to monster scrivener doc

 # Research Log

 ## August 11, 2017